GCBallesteros/GCBallesteros/README.md

 nature and tweaking my neovim config.

-Currently I'm a Senior Data Scientist (and more) @ [Kuva Space](www.kuvaspace.com) helping build a constellation of hyperspectral cubesats
+Currently I'm a Senior Data Scientist (and more) @ [Kuva Space](www.kuvaspace.com) helping build a constellation of hyperspectral satellites.

 - Other places to find me:
   - 🌐 Blog: [Maxwell Rules](https://www.maxwellrules.com)